signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

 In this sequnce we built the stack from for the current function.

-After ther `call` in the previous section, the control flow jumps to this instruction.
-This instruction pushes the `current base pointer` to the stack.
-This is base pointer of the caller function.
-After that we set the current value of the `esp` as the `base pointer` for the current frame.
+After ther _call_ in the previous section, the control flow jumps to this instruction.
+This instruction pushes the _current base pointer_ to the stack.
+This is base pointer of the previous stack frame. `ebp` is a register, so the previous command effectively pushes the data stored in that register onto the stack.
+This increments the `esp` as well.

+After that we set the current value of the _esp_ as the _ebp_ for the current frame.
+Note that the _esp_ is currently pointing to the top of the stack.
+This effectively starts a new frame.

-Thus the `stack frame` for `foo` function (or the `callee` function) contains the following, in-order.
+Thus the `stack frame` for `foo` function (or the `callee` function) contains the following.

     :::bash
     +========================+